Kygo: 2018–2020: Golden Hour

-In June 2018, Kygo announced a collaboration with American rock band Imagine Dragons titled "Born to Be Yours".
+In June 2018, Kygo announced a collaboration with Imagine Dragons titled "Born to Be Yours".
 The single was released on 11 June.
-On 21 September, Kygo debuted his upcoming single, "Happy Now", a collaboration with Sandro Cavazza, during his set at the iHeartRadio Music Festival, held at the T-Mobile Arena.
+On 21 September, Kygo debuted "Happy Now", a collaboration with Sandro Cavazza, during his set at the iHeartRadio Music Festival, held at the T-Mobile Arena.
 On 24 October, Kygo posted a clip from the single's music video on his social media account.
 The single was released on 26 October.
-It streamed 109 million times on YouTube and 330 million times on Spotify, as of 2 January 2020 In October 2018, Kygo and his manager, Myles Shear, partnered with Sony Music Entertainment and launched the Palm Tree Records label.
+In October 2018, Kygo and his manager, Myles Shear, partnered with Sony Music Entertainment and launched the Palm Tree Records label.
 Palm Tree Records aims to be a platform for up-and-coming artists.

 "Think About You" featuring American singer Valerie Broussard was released as a single on 14 February 2019 and considered timed for Valentine's Day.
 "Carry On", a song with English singer Rita Ora, was released as a standalone single for the 2019 film Detective Pikachu.
 The song was released on 19 April 2019 through RCA Records.
 It has been streamed more than 174 million times on Spotify.

-On 23 May 2019, Kygo released "Not OK" with American singer Chelsea Cutler.
-As of 2 January 2020 its YouTube video has 72 million views and on Spotify the song has been streamed over 69 million times.
-On 14 June 2019, Kygo released his first Norwegian-language song, with Bergen rappers Store P and Lars Vaular called "Kem kan eg ringe" and on 28 June, he remixed Whitney Houston's cover version of Steve Winwood's song "Higher Love".
-On 21 August, "Higher Love" reached No. 1 position on Billboard magazine's Dance Club Songs chart, making it Houston's highest-charting posthumous release to date.
-"Higher Love" has been streamed over 600 million times on Spotify as of September 2021.
+On 23 May 2019, Kygo released "Not OK" with Chelsea Cutler.
+On 14 June 2019, Kygo released his first Norwegian-language song, with Bergen rappers Store P and Lars Vaular called "Kem kan eg ringe".
+On 28 June, having been asked to by Whitney Houston's estate, he remixed Houston's cover version of Steve Winwood's song "Higher Love".
+On 21 August, "Higher Love" reached the No. 1 position on Billboard magazine's Dance Club Songs chart, making it Houston's highest-charting posthumous release to date.
+"Higher Love" has been streamed over 917 million times on Spotify as of April 2024.
 On 6 December, Kygo collaborated with The Chainsmokers on a track, named "Family".